 The amount someone could recover varies based on different factors.
 This includes your recoverable damages.
 Once you determine the worth of your recoverable damages, you can better understand how much compensation you could expect.
 Usually, car accident attorneys can help you determine how much you can seek.
 Then, they can help you go after the best possible results through a claim or lawsuit.

 What Are Recoverable Damages in a Car Accident?

 Recoverable damages refer to the amount of money the court requires someone to pay for causing someone else's injuries.
 For example, after a car accident, the amount of compensation someone could recover often depends on the severity of the injuries.
 A person with severe injuries that could affect them for the rest of their life could get more than someone with minor injuries.
 The goal is to recover compensation for all your losses.

-The types of compensation someone could recover include economic and non-economic damages.
-Often, the more serious your injuries, the more you could seek in economic and non-economic damages victims may be able to seek through car accident claims.
+The types of car accident compensation someone could recover include economic and non-economic damages.
+Often, the more serious your injuries, the more economic and non-economic damages victims may be able to seek through car accident claims.

 Economic damages refer to measurable losses.
 These compensate the person who sustained injuries for their actual monetary losses.
 Therefore, you could recover any out-of-pocket expenses you had to pay for your injuries through economic damages.

 Types of economic damages you could recover after facing injuries in a car accident could include:

 - The amount you had to pay towards medical expenses.
 Medical care can get costly, depending on the severity of the injuries and the medical treatment you require.
 You could recover compensation for the costs of any emergency room care, surgeries, hospitalizations, diagnostic tests, medications, or ongoing doctor's appointments.